0MoNa15/Nany262/README.md

 👩‍💻 I work as a Automation Engineer

-💗 I like Python and Javascript
+💗 I like Python, Java and Javascript